galaxyproject/galaxy-hub/content/news/2023-05-06-ABPHM/index.md

 subsites: [all-eu]
 ---

-During 2nd to the 5th of May, Engy Nasr from the Freiburg Galaxy team travelled to Hinxton, England to join the [**Applied Bioinformatics & Public Health Microbiology 2023**](https://coursesandconferences.wellcomeconnectingscience.org/event/applied-bioinformatics-public-health-microbiology-20230503/).
+From the 3rd to the 5th of May, Engy Nasr from the Freiburg Galaxy team travelled to Hinxton, England to join the [**Applied Bioinformatics & Public Health Microbiology 2023**](https://coursesandconferences.wellcomeconnectingscience.org/event/applied-bioinformatics-public-health-microbiology-20230503/).

 <twitter tweet="1653738329647595521"></twitter>
 <twitter tweet="1654050208056049665"></twitter>

-The 9th Applied Bioinformatics and Public Health Microbiology conference, which took place in the wellcome connecting Campus, provided a multidisciplinary forum to demonstrate how advances in microbial and viral genomics, bioinformatics, data science, and sequencing technology are being used to meet the needs of public health.
+The 9th Applied Bioinformatics and Public Health Microbiology conference, which took place in the wellcome connecting campus, provided a multidisciplinary forum to demonstrate how advances in microbial and viral genomics, bioinformatics, data science, and sequencing technology are being used to meet the needs of public health.

 This year’s meeting focused on how these advances are transforming public health across the globe, including lessons learned from the SARS-Cov2 pandemic.
 The conference included sessions exploring public health genomics, genomic epidemiology, metagenomics for surveillance, and new bioinformatics approaches – focusing on pipelines and data management.
 A large proportion of the programme was chosen from submitted abstracts.